ARISE-Initiative/robomimic/docs/tutorials/configs.md

 # Getting Familiar with Configs

-TODO: what parts should go here vs. in modules/configs?

-## Config Example

 The simple config example script at `examples/simple_config.py` shows how the `Config` object can easily be instantiated and modified safely with different levels of locking.
 We reproduce certain portions of the script.
 First, we can create a `Config` object and call `lock` when we think we won't need to change it anymore.

 ```python